Alfresco/alfresco-ng2-components/docs/content-services/components/search-filter.component.md

 | intervals | array | Specifies the fields to facet by interval. |
 | expanded | boolean | Toggles expanded state of the facet intervals. |

-Note: `sets` parameter from Search API (Sets the intervals for all fields) is not yet supported.
+Note: the `sets` parameter from the Search API (which sets the intervals for all fields) is not yet supported.

 ```json
 {